Adam Smith (footballer, born 1992): Morecambe

 On 4 February 2022, Smith joined League One side Morecambe on a short-term contract until the end of the 2021–22 season.

 Although having initially departed the club following relegation at the end of the 2022–23 season, he signed a new one-year deal on 20 June 2023.

 Hartlepool United

 On 3 August 2024, he signed for National League side Hartlepool United on a short-term contract, rejoining his former manager at Yeovil Darren Sarll.
 After starting the season as the second choice goalkeeper behind Joel Dixon, he made his debut on 31 August in a match against Braintree Town after Dixon had suffered a first half injury, keeping a clean sheet in a 0–0 draw.
 On 7 October 2024, Smith was announced as Hartlepool's new goalkeeping coach.
 He lost his position as first choice goalkeeper to Brad Young before displacing Young in December.
 On 10 January 2025, Smith signed a new contract, keeping him with the club until the end of the 2025–26 season.
 He made 32 appearances in all competitions during the 2024–25 season.

+He made three appearances in all competitions for the club during the 2025–26 season.
+On 16 June 2026, Smith signed a new contract to remain with the club for the 2026–27 season.